codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

 1. If you're using content security policy (CSP) headers, you *must* edit the headers as follows.
    * Add `*.codat.io` to all of `(script-src, style-src, font-src, connect-src, img-src)`, or to `default-src`.
    * Add `unsafe-inline` to `style-src`.
 Do *not* use a hash because this can change at any time without warning.
 1. If you're using TypeScript,  you can use the `types.d.ts` type declaration file.
-The contents of this file can be added to a new or an existing `.d.ts` file.
+The contents of this file can be added to a new or existing `.d.ts` file.

 ## Get started with React